Exator921/Dark-My-Posh/SETUP.md

 Of course replacing [DIRECTORY] with the actual files location.
 It is recommended to be places within your home directory.
 > [!TIP]
 > You can use notepad again for this however it is recommended you us an actual IDE text editor such as VScode.
+>
-> to do this in notepade you can simply do the following
+> To do this in notepade you can simply do the following
 > ```cmd
 > notepad oh-my-posh.lua
 > ```